-A biopsy removes a tissue sample from the SPN, which is then sent to a laboratory for examination under a microscope.
+During a biopsy, your doctor removes a tissue sample from the SPN.
+They then send the sample to a laboratory for examination under a microscope.
 Your doctor can perform a biopsy in one of the following ways:

-- lung needle biopsy: a needle is inserted through the chest wall
+- Lung needle biopsy.
+A needle is inserted into your lungs through your chest wall.

-- bronchoscopy: a scope is passed through the mouth into the lungs
+- Bronchoscopy.
+A scope is passed through your mouth into your lungs.

-- mediastinoscopy: a lighted instrument is inserted into the area between the lungs, called the mediastinum
+- Mediastinoscopy.
+A lighted instrument is inserted into the area between your lungs, called the mediastinum.

-Your doctor may also order a simple skin test to rule out various bacterial infections, such as tuberculosis.
+Your doctor may also order simple skin or blood tests to rule out various bacterial and fungal infections, such as tuberculosis or coccidioidomycosis.

 Based on your X-ray or CT images and your physical examination, your doctor will decide whether you should have a biopsy.
-If not, he or she may recommend careful follow-up testing.
+If not, they may recommend careful follow-up testing.